 What tests do you do to ensure my watch is sealed properly?

-Once the watch is sealed a water resistance test for watches is completed.
-Typically conducted using a pressure machine that simulates underwater conditions.
+Once the watch is sealed, a water resistance test for watches is completed.
+Typically conducted using a pressure test machine that simulates underwater conditions.
 The test involves placing the watch inside the machine, where it is subjected to varying levels of pressure to determine its ability to withstand water exposure at specific depths.

-A qualified watchmaker conducts this test, ensuring the watch’s seals, gaskets, and other components are intact, and confirming that it meets the manufacturer’s stated water resistance specifications.
+A qualified watchmaker conducts this test, ensuring the watch’s seals, gaskets, and other components are intact and confirming that it meets the manufacturer’s stated water resistance specifications.
 After the test, the watch will either pass or fail based on the pressure levels it can handle without leaking or malfunctioning.
 The result is usually documented and may be marked on the watch case back or provided in the form of a test report.